In a crisis? Call or text 988

 and stigma

 Mental health conditions are just that — health conditions.
 They are not character flaws, sources of shame or something to be hidden away.
 Yet, these types of stigmatized beliefs and attitudes surround mental health conditions.
-When we better understand that they’re treatable conditions, we’re better able to change attitudes, reduce stigma and its harmful effects, and show up in a more informed and compassionate way.
+When we understand that they’re treatable conditions, we’re better able to change attitudes, reduce stigma and its harmful effects, and show up in a more informed and compassionate way.

 “We are taught as children about illnesses like colds, broken bones or surgeries, but mental illnesses aren’t discussed.
 Mental illnesses should be discussed like diabetes… it needs to be seen as a ‘normal’ illness.”